 The tibiofibular joint is a relatively immobile structure that joins the two shin bones; the fibula (outer) and the tibia (inner).
 It separates into two parts, the proximal or upper joint just below the knee and the distal joint which lies above the ankle joint.

 This is different from a whole knee joint dislocation – where the thigh bone (Femur) and the Tibia become separated.
-This is known as a Tibio-Femoral joint.

 Treatment of a tibiofibular joint dislocation

 Rest and apply cold therapy as soon as possible.
 Avoid aggravating movements i.e. full flexion of the knee, inversion of the ankle.
 See a sports injury specialist immediately.

 A sports injury practitioner can correctly diagnose the injury and advise on pain relief such as NSAID’s e.g. Ibuprofen.
 Dislocations arising from trauma are normally treated surgically where the aim is to fix the two bones back together.
 This may be achieved by inserting screws or a k-wire to keep the two bones in place.

 Following surgery, the leg is normally immobilized in a cast for up to 6 weeks.
-Once the cast has been removed a rehabilitative exercise program should be maintained to aid full recovery.
+Once the cast is removed a rehabilitative exercise program should be maintained to aid full recovery.